23-27 Tamworth Street,

 In August 1943, it was taken over by the Associated British Cinemas(ABC) chain.
 They operated the Regal Cinema until July 1969, when the Star Cinemas chain took over.
 Part time bingo was introduced on several nights a week, and the Regal Cinema screened its final film; Bruce Lee in "The Big Boss" on 10th July 1974.
 It was then converted into a full time Star Bingo Club.

 In the late-1970’s, the building was sold and was converted into a Kwik Save supermarket, with a snooker club operating in the former cafe area.
 By around 2008, the building was ‘For Sale’ or ‘To Let’ for leisure use.
 In February 2010, plans were proposed to demolish the auditorium and build a hotel on the site, retaining the Regal Cinema’s facade as the entrance.
 In January 2015 plans were proposed to demolish the auditorium and build flats on the site, again retaining the façade.
 In October 2016, the building still stands vacant.
+Planning permission was given for flats and retail units on the site and demolition began on 26th July 2018.
+The facade will be retained.

 Just login to your account and subscribe to this theater